-The Committee reviews market information about compensation for executive officers of comparably sized utilities when reviewing proposed changes to the compensation of our executive officers.
-In 2006, the Committee relied principally on market information provided by Towers Perrin that was derived from Towers Perrin's 2006 Energy Services Industry Executive Compensation Database.
+The Committee reviews market information about compensation for executive officers of comparably sized utilities when reviewing proposed changes to the compensation of our executive officers, which occurred in February 2007, June 2007 and February 2008.
+On these occasions, the Committee relied principally on market information provided by Towers Perrin that was derived from Towers Perrin's 2007 or 2008 Energy Services Industry Executive Compensation Database.
 In the discussion below, we refer to this database as the "Towers Perrin Database."
 This database is an annual compilation prepared by Towers Perrin of compensation for executive officer positions at a broad group of energy and utility companies.
-At various times in 2006, management directed Towers Perrin to provide market information for the positions held by our executive officers.
+At various times, management directed Towers Perrin to provide market information for the positions held by our executive officers.
 After discussing each position with management, including the duties and responsibilities associated with each position, Towers Perrin obtained data from its database for positions that in its judgment most closely corresponded to the positions held by our executive officers.
 Towers Perrin aggregated the data for the identified positions and used regression analysis to correlate the data to compensation for a utility with total revenues comparable to our revenues.
-The report provided to the Committee showed market information for base salary, total cash compensation and annual total compensation for each position at the market median and at the 25th and 75th percentiles of the market median.
+The reports provided to the Committee showed market information for base salary, total cash compensation and annual total compensation for each position at the market median and in some instances at the 25th and 75th percentiles of the market median.

 For most positions, there was a close correlation between the duties and responsibilities of our executive officers and those of the positions included in the Towers Perrin Database.
-There was not a close correlation for the position held by Mr. Sterbenz because of his additional responsibility for our energy marketing operations.
-In his case, Towers Perrin also provided market information derived from the 2006 Towers Perrin Energy Trading and Marketing Survey.
+At the time of the February 2007 review, there was not a close correlation for the position held by Mr. Sterbenz because of his additional responsibility for our energy marketing operations.
+Accordingly, for the February 2007 review, Towers Perrin also provided additional market information derived from the 2007 Towers Perrin Energy Trading and Marketing Survey.

-The Committee also reviewed market information for compensation of executive officers at a peer group of twenty-four utilities included in a study of director compensation prepared by an independent consultant in June 2004 for the Nominating and Corporate Governance Committee.
-In the discussion below, we refer to this peer group as the "Compensation Peer Group."
-Management obtained data from the Towers Perrin Database for the positions held by our executive officers for those companies in the Compensation Peer Group for which data was also included in the Towers Perrin Database.
-In 2005, the companies in this peer group had average revenue of \$1.89 billion and median revenue of \$1.67 billion.

-Our revenues for calendar years 2004 through 2006 were \$1.46 billion, \$1.58 billion and \$1.62 billion, respectively.
+When reviewing proposed changes to the compensation of our executive officers, the Committee also reviewed market information for compensation of executive officers at utilities included in peer groups determined in connection with studies of director compensation prepared by an independent consultant in June 2004 and December 2007 for our Nominating and Corporate Governance Committee.
+In the discussion below, we refer to each of these peer groups as a "Compensation Peer Group."
+When we state that the Committee reviewed information for a Compensation Peer Group, this means management obtained compensation data from the Towers Perrin Database for positions at utilities in the Compensation Peer Group comparable to the positions held by our executive officers and for which information was available from the Towers Perrin Database.
+The companies for which data is available from the Towers Perrin Database changes each year based on participation in the Towers Perrin study.
+In 2005, companies in the June 2004 Compensation Peer Group had average revenue of \$1.89 billion and median revenue of \$1.67 billion.
+In 2006, companies in the December 2007 Compensation Peer Group had average revenue of \$3 billion and median revenue of \$3.01 billion.
+Our revenues for calendar years 2004 through 2007 were \$1.46 billion, \$1.58 billion, \$1.61 billion and \$1.73 billion, respectively.